 TAX RISK.
-Because the trust's investment objective is to provide a high level of total after-tax return, including attractive tax-advantaged income, the attractiveness of investing in funds investing in municipal securities and common stocks that pay tax-qualified dividends in relation to other investment alternatives may be affected by changes in federal income tax laws and regulations, including changes in the qualified dividend income provisions.
+Because the investment objective of the Tax-Advantaged Growth & Income Trust is to provide a high level of total after-tax return, including attractive tax-advantaged income, the attractiveness of investing in funds investing in municipal securities and common stocks that pay tax-qualified dividends in relation to other investment alternatives may be affected by changes in federal income tax laws and regulations, including changes in the qualified dividend income provisions.
 The provisions of the Internal Revenue Code applicable to qualified dividend income and other matters may be changed at any time.
 Any proposed or actual changes in such rates or the exempt status of municipal securities, therefore, can significantly affect the demand for and supply, liquidity and marketability of municipal securities and the funds' investments in municipal securities and the trust's investments in equity securities that pay qualified dividend income.
-This could in turn affect the value of units of the trust.
+This could in turn affect the value of units of the Tax-Advantaged Growth & Income Trust.
 There can be no assurance as to the portion of the trust's distributions that will be tax-exempt or tax-advantaged.
 Tax-exempt income may in any case be subject to state or local income taxes and/or the alternative minimum tax, and may have other tax consequences (e.g., it may affect the amount of your social security benefits that are taxed).

 ALTERNATIVE MINIMUM TAX.
-While certain distributions from the trust may be exempt from federal income taxes, a portion of such distributions may be taken into account in computing the alternative minimum tax.
+While certain distributions from the Tax-Advantaged Growth & Income Trust may be exempt from federal income taxes, a portion of such distributions may be taken into account in computing the alternative minimum tax.

 SENIOR LOANS.
-Certain funds held by the trust may invest in senior loans.
+Certain funds held by your trust may invest in senior loans.
 Senior loans are issued by banks, other financial institutions and other investors to corporations, partnerships, limited liability companies and other entities to finance leveraged buyouts, recapitalizations, mergers, acquisitions, stock repurchases, debt refinancings and, to a lesser extent, for general operating and other purposes.
 An investment by the funds in senior loans and similar transactions involves risk that the borrowers under such transactions may default on their obligations to pay principal or interest when due.
 Although senior loans may be secured by specific collateral, there can be no assurance that liquidation of collateral would satisfy the borrower's obligation in the event of non-payment or that such collateral could be readily liquidated.
 Senior loans are typically structured as floating rate instruments in which the interest rate payable on the obligation fluctuates with interest rate changes.
 As a result, the yield on funds investing in senior loans will generally decline in a falling interest rate environment and increase in a rising interest rate environment.
-Senior loans are generally below investment grade quality and may be unrated at the time of investment; are generally not registered with the Securities Exchange Commission or state securities commissions; and are generally not listed on any securities exchange.
+Additionally, senior loans generally have floating interest rates that may be tied to the London Interbank Offered Rate ("LIBOR"), which is currently set to be phased out by 2021.
+The potential phaseout of LIBOR could adversely affect the value of investments tied to LIBOR.
+Senior loans are generally below investment grade quality and may be unrated at the time of investment.
+Senior loans may not fall within the definition of "securities," and are generally not registered with the Securities and Exchange Commission and therefore an investor in senior loans may not receive the protection of the federal securities laws.
+Senior loans are also generally not registered with state securities commissions; and are generally not listed on any securities exchange.
 In addition, the amount of public information available on senior loans is generally less extensive than that available for other types of securities.